rymotion/the_collective_nextjs_app/documentation/SVG_ICON_STANDARDS.md

 ## Overview

-This document defines the standardized sizing and usage patterns for all SVG icons across The Collective application.
+This document defines the standardized sizing and usage patterns for all SVG icons across Cinebayan application.

 ---